 How to take care of a potted thyme plant

-First and foremost, make sure your container has good drainage to protect the thyme from soggy roots.
+First and foremost, if you’re not using a fabric grow bag, make sure your container has good drainage to protect the thyme from soggy roots.
 As I said above, thyme is one of those hardy Mediterranean herbs that likes sun and generally dry conditions.
 Let the soil dry out in between waterings and then give it a soak.
-Keep an eye on it during very hot, dry periods in summer — it might need a bit extra then.
+But keep an eye on it during very hot, dry periods in summer.
+If it starts to look wilted or the color starts to fade, it might need a bit of extra water.

 Does thyme in a pot need fertilizer?